jsegoviamartin/PR_institutions_values_opinions_model/README.md

 Please do not hesitate to contact me if you have any questions.

-Update 1 Aug 2021: Model_III.py and Run_Model_III.py corresponds to the latest versions of the model.
+Update 1 Aug 2021: Model_III.py and Run_Model_III.py correspond to the latest versions of the model.